-As noted above, a major source of waste in the (fine) chemicals industry is derived from the widespread use of liquid mineral acids (HF, H2SO4) and a varietyof Lewis acids.
+As noted above, a major source of waste in the (fine) chemicals industry is derived from the widespread use of liquid mineral acids (HF, H2SO4) and a variety of Lewis acids.
 They cannot easily be recycled and generally end up, via ahydrolytic work-up, as waste streams containing large amounts of inorganicsalts.
-Their widespread replacement by recyclable solid acids would afford a dramaticreduction in waste.
+Their widespread replacement by recyclable solid acids would afford a dramatic reduction in waste.
 Solid acids, such as zeolites, acidic clays and relatedmaterials, have many advantages in this respect.
-1. They are trulycatalytic and can easily be separated from liquid reaction mixtures, avoiding the need for hydrolytic work-up, and recycled.